The Lee Gang – Murder & Thievery on the Texas Border

 Special Dispatch of the Globe-Democrat, the Cherokee Advocate, Fort Smith, Arkansas, September 11, 1885

 These three were arrested shortly after the murders occurred, but Jim and Pink Lee, for whom there is a reward of $5,000, are still at large.
 The other two are Jim and Jake Tobler, the two Negroes who murdered Frank Cass and Goodykooniz.
-These latter two were brought in by Deputy Marshal W. F. Jones, and on the way down, they gave the officer a full account of the horrible deed.
+Deputy Marshal W. F. Jones brought in these latter two, and on the way down, they gave the officer a complete account of the horrible deed.

 Henry Andrew “Heck” Thomas.